Somatic Tools for Helping Children Process Grief

 Movement allows the body to discharge pent-up energy and emotion.
 Grief that cannot be spoken can often be moved.

-Walking while alternating arm swings across the body (left arm swings forward with right leg, right arm with left leg) helps integrate the left and right hemispheres of the brain.
-This promotes emotional regulation.
+Bilateral movement.
+Walking while alternating arm swings across the body helps integrate the left and right hemispheres of the brain and promotes emotional regulation.

 4. Body scanning and sensation tracking